DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 Project must include a README or other project description, and/or a video walkthrough/explanation.
 ## Project Summary
 Create a course information retrieval tool (CIRT), based on a trie (prefix tree) data structure.
-The project will output course information based on a user- provided input string (course subject code).
+The project will output course information based on a user-provided input string (course subject code).
 ## Project Goals
 The goal is to create a rapid retrieval tool for pre-consolidated course information.
-CIRT will use a trie data structure, allowing a user to quickly access a comprehensive set of course information with one interface and limited interactions.
-The trie will store key-value pairs, where the key is the course subject code (e.g., CSCI-5981) and the value stored at the relevant terminating node will be a Course object containing the stored course information.
+CIRT will use a trie data structure, allowing a user to quickly access a comprehensive set of course information with one interface and limited required interactions.
+The prefix tree will be built and then available to be searched by the user.
+Trie leaf nodes will store a pointer to a Course object which will contain the stored course information.
 CIRT should quickly output the course information for the course matching the user-provided subject code.
 If the course does not exist, the program will notify the user of the failed search.
 ## About Tries (Prefix Trees)
-A trie is a multi-pronged tree made up of nodes, each of which represents a string character and points to as few as zero child nodes and may point to more than two child nodes, unlike a binary tree whose nodes point to at most two child nodes.
-The traversal path, like a HuƯman tree, represents the key to each key-value pair, formed by concatenating the string characters, stored in each node on the path, except the leaf node which points to a Course object.
+A trie is a multi-pronged tree made up of nodes, each of which represents a string character and points to as few as zero child nodes and may point to more than two child nodes.
+This differs from binary trees whose nodes point to, at most, two child nodes.
+The traversal path, reminiscent of a Huffman tree, represents the full course subject code (ex: CSCI-5981).
+The full subject code could be formed by concatenating the string characters, represented by the index that the Node occupies in its predecessor's vector of child nodes.
+Each node has a vector pre-initialized with the number of possible characters that could be used (ex: 26 for each letter of the English alphabet).
+To indicate a node represents "C", for example, it would occupy index 2 of its predecessors' vector.
 When a new course is added to the trie, new nodes are only created for the key’s string characters that differ from the existing keys.
 When a key is removed, the trie only deletes the nodes that are unique to the to-be-removed key.
-Each node will also contain metadata about the number of courses in the node’s subtree and a list of those courses to aid in search and insertion functions.
+The trie contains metadata about the number of courses in the tree.
+Due to the storage method, search, insertion, and removal have a complexity of O(N), where N is the length of the subject code.
+Since these codes are only 9 characters in length, the actual execution time is short.
+The Prefix Tree is only built once and remains active until the user closes the program.
+The only action taken by the user is Search & AutoComplete (modified search).
+Remove Node in my implementation does not delete the nodes, but it unmarks leaf nodes and reassigns the leaf node's Course pointer variable to nullptr.
+Node deletion is only done in tree deconstruction to reallocate dynamic memory.
+Autocomplete using a prefix is a key feature of tries.
+Because we use prefix trees to store strings, we can provide a list of suggestions based on the leaf nodes in a given sub-tree.
+We just use a modified version of the Search function.
+If the user-provided string results in no results due to a character mismatch, we return no results.
+If the user-provided string has no remaining characters to read but we are still able to traverse the tree, we return a list of suggestions, consisting of all the leaf nodes in the sub-tree formed by the internal node we are currently at.

 ## CIRT Implementation
-My implementation of a Trie is built on 4 components.
+My implementation of a Trie is built on the following file and data structures.
+#### test_cirt_data.csv
+  This is the dataset I created and formatted for this task.
 ### Class - Course
   #### private:
     string courseSubjectCode;